sinedied/articles/articles/serverless/azure-swag/azure-swag.md

 ### Short version

-> It's an all-inclusive hosting service for web apps with serverless APIs, based on continuous deployment from a GitHub repository.
+> It's an all-inclusive hosting service for web apps with serverless APIs built using JavaScript, based on continuous deployment from a GitHub repository.

 Boom.